 Geneticist & Biotech Specialist

-Dr. Matter was CEO of the Experimental Therapeutics Centre and previously CEO of the D3 A*STAR platform.
-Prior to his move to A*STAR, he was founding Director of the Novartis Institute for Tropical Diseases (NITD) and Global Head of Oncology Research for Novartis.
-Dr. Matter was fundamental in the development of Imatinib/Glivec® and Nilotinib/Tasigna®, Panobinostat/Faridak®, Midostaurin/Rydapt® and Reyataz®.
+Alex Matter was CEO of the Experimental Therapeutics Centre and previously CEO of the D3 A*STAR platform.
+Prior to his move to A*STAR, he was Director of the Novartis Institute for Tropical Diseases (NITD), Global Head of Oncology Research for Novartis and Global Head of Oncology at Roche.
+Dr. Matter was fundamental in the development of Imatinib/Gleevec/Glivec®and Nilotinib/Tasigna®, Panobinostat/Faridak®, Midostaurin/Rydapt® and Reyataz®.
 Dr. Matter is the recipient of the Life-time Achievement Award from IBC Life Sciences, the Warren-Alpert prize, the AACR-Bruce F. Cain Memorial Award and the Szent-Györgyi Prize.

 Director (Asia Pacific): ICON Clinical Research Clinical Trials Expert